 The circumstances of any particular situation coupled with the CTCPD's evaluation of the situation/threat potential and authorization from CTC President or designee, will dictate the need and manner for the issuance of an Alert bulletin.
-CTC has the capabilities to notify all students, faculty and staff by one or all of the following notification systems: Eagle Alert, which can send a message to the students, faculty and staff by email, text messages and telephone; TalkMaster, which is an intercom system on all campuses; and via telephone speaker system for all CTC telephones.
+CTC has the capabilities to notify all students, faculty and staff by one or all of the following notification systems: Eagle Alert, which can send a message to the students, faculty and staff by email, text messages; and via telephone speaker system for all CTC telephones.
 All emergencies are confirmed through the CTC Campus Police Department.